 4. Registering with HMRC

 You’ll need to register as an employer with HMRC before you pay your employee for the first time.
-You can do this online.
-And you need to pay employees through PAYE.
-Find out more on the HMRC site.
+The process is online and usually takes around two weeks.

 5. Ensuring a safe workplace